ErikBavenstrand/covid19/README.md

 ## Using the gcloud command
-The two gcloud commands available in [gcloudcompute](/gcloud/gcloudcompute) should be run in a GCP project within the **cloud shell**.
+The two gcloud commands available in [gcloudcompute](/gcloud/gcloudcompute) should be run in a GCP project within the `Cloud Shell`.
 The first command is equivalent to the second, with one exception, the first command instantiates the VM with a GPU.
 For testing purposes it is simply cheaper to use the non-GPU option.